Nature40/Nature40DocumentationProject/docs/units/_unit03/04-climate-deployment.md

 ## 3D Climate Data

-The sensors are currently running in the Marburg Open Forest at the core study trees that are shown on the underneath map.
+The sensors are running in the Marburg Open Forest.
+The core study trees that are shown on the underneath map.
 For a convenient overview please have a look at the ecowitt dashboard (need account).
-You will find 2 minutes measurements.
-Two minutes live data is available at the Ecowitt cloud:
+You will find 2 minutes live data:

 *  cst0002 [GW100A-WIFIF774](https://www.ecowitt.net/home/index?id=20163)
 *  cst0028 [GW100A-WIFI243E](https://www.ecowitt.net/home/index?id=20164)
 *  cst0050 [GW100A-WIFIFC29](https://www.ecowitt.net/home/index?id=20166)